OlivervZ11/NSSFR-GUI/README.md

 O. van Zwanenberg, “Camera Spatial Frequency Response Derived from Pictorial Natural Scenes,” University of Westminster, 2022. https://doi.org/10.34737/vvqxq
 ## Self-Executable User-Interface Prototype
+### Updates September 2023
++ Fix to reported bugs in the code
++ Updated to use sframt5, instead of sfrmat4 [^3]
++ Allow JPEG and PNG file formats to be uploaded, in addition to the RAW and TIFF

 ### 1. Measurement

 You will be presented with the Measurement tab when opening the guided user interface (GUI).
 In this tab, the methodology parameters are set, and the image dataset’s directory and the directory where the data will be saved are selected.